 When it comes to the tub’s height, make sure to plan ahead and include a couple of inches above the deck.

 For the tub’s width, the general rule is to add at least 6 inches on both sides.
-And finally, for the length, make sure that the deck is at least 1 foot longer than the tub.
+And finally, for the length, make sure that the deck is at least 1 foot longer than the bathtub.

-How Much Does It Cost To Install A Drop In Tub?
+How Much Does It Cost To Install A Drop-In Tub?

-You even have to consider the installation of the tub in your bathroom, which is why doing it yourself can save you a lot of money.
+You even have to consider the installation of the bathtub in your bathroom, which is why doing it yourself can save you a lot of money.
 They can range from $2,000 to $10,000 in total.

 In general though, here are the prices you can expect from installing the different types of drop in tubs.